sunziping2016/old-blog2/site/_posts/2020-01-28-theme-vuetify-blog-doc.md

 ![Index Page Demo](/assets/blog/theme-vuetify-blog-doc/index-demo.png) {.text-center}

 The figure below shows the post page.
 With the help of [@vuepress/plugin-active-header-links](https://v1.vuepress.vuejs.org/plugin/official/plugin-active-header-links.html), the TOC in the sidebar is synchronized with the scrolled content.
-The style of the main content is generally copied from VuePress default theme.
+The style of the cli content is generally copied from VuePress default theme.
 Copy buttons and prompt-toggling buttons are added to the code blocks by extra plugins.
-The main content also supports $\LaTeX$ and Gitalk comment system powered by my plugins.
+The cli content also supports $\LaTeX$ and Gitalk comment system powered by my plugins.

 ![Post Page Demo](/assets/blog/theme-vuetify-blog-doc/post-demo.jpg) {.text-center}